 Your retirement options

-When you reach age 55, you can access your retirement savings – even if you’re still working.
+You can normally start taking your pension savings any time after age 55 - even if you're still working.
 And you’ll have three main ways to enjoy the money you’ve saved – buy a secure income, dip in when it suits you or take it all as cash.
 You can also take up to a quarter of your pension savings completely tax free.